ogait001/academic-profile/_posts/2026-04-15-das-man-and-the-first-person-singular.md

 ---
 layout: post
-description: "A meditation on anonymity and communion, arguing that authentic relation requires persons gathered into presence rather than dissolved into the anonymous many."
+description: "A meditation on anonymity and community."
-title: "Das Man and the First Person Singular: On Anonymity, Displacement, and the Conditions of Authentic Communion"
+title: "Das Man and the First Person Singular"
+subtitle: "On Anonymity, Displacement, and the Conditions of Authentic Communion"
 date: 2026-04-21 00:00:00 -0500
 categories: [ontology, phenomenology]
 tags: